lalongooo/video-compressor/README.md

 * In order to have this project working correctly, it needs to be  updated as the official Telegram for Android app.
 No ETA at this time.

 #### Quick workaround for issues found on API 17+:
-1. Download the [Telegram for Android](https://play.google.com/store/apps/details?id=org.telegram.messenger) from Google Play.
+1. Download [Telegram for Android](https://play.google.com/store/apps/details?id=org.telegram.messenger) from Google Play.
 2. Compress the video you are having issues with.
 3. The results are ok?
 Then, this project needs to be updated.
 Have issues with the compressed video?
 Sorry, the problem is with the original code this project is based on.
 Not much I can do on that.